-- 1, A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order90 including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - 2, Children whose parent is an employee of [Add school name] and has been employed for two or more years at the time at which the application for submission to the school is made, or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order90 including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - 2.
+Children whose parent is an employee of Kirk Hallam Community Academy and has been employed for two or more years at the time at which the application for submission to the school is made, or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 3.
+Children living in the normal area served by the school at the time of application and admission who have brothers or sisters attending the school at the time of application and admission.
+For a definition of living in the normal area see related Derbyshire County Council link for admissions information. - 4.
+Children living in the normal area served by the school at the time of application and admission.
+For a definition of living in the normal area see related Derbyshire County Council link for admissions information. - 5.
+Children not living in the normal area served by the school but who have brothers or sisters attending the school at the time of application and admission.
+See related Derbyshire County Council link for admissions information. - 6.
+Other children whose parents have requested a place.